IncognitoOmi/IncognitoOmi/README.md

 🚀 **Data Scientist | AI Engineer | Financial Market Trader**

-With **3 years of experience in data science**, I specialize in transforming raw data into actionable insights and deploying end-to-end solutions that drive real-world impact.
-I'm also passionate about trading in financial markets with expertise in intraday strategies and options trading.
+● With 3+ years of experience in data science with expertise in Python, PySpark, SQL, and Azure solutions like Databricks and Data Factory, ML Studio, Langchain, LangGraph, CrewAI.
+● Developed and deployed GPT-based RAG accelerator for Microsoft and 3 key data science use cases for ICICI Bank, driving business impact.
+Implemented an end-to-end ML lifecycle platform leveraging AgenticAI.
+● Proficient in feature engineering, data transformation, and visualization to enhance model performance and building GenAI based solutions.
+● Certified in Azure Data Scientist Associate (DP-100) and Azure AI Engineer Associate (AI-102).

 ---